Rocket Lab USA Inc. (RKLB): Skating on Thin Ice? We Know the Answer

 BofA Securities gave a rating of “Buy” to RKLB, setting the target price at $20 in the report published on November 30th of the previous year.

-During the last 5 trading sessions, RKLB fell by -15.06%, which changed the moving average for the period of 200-days by -12.83% in comparison to the 20-day moving average, which settled at $9.32.
-In addition, Rocket Lab USA Inc. saw -29.72% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RKLB rose by +4.30%, which changed the moving average for the period of 200-days by -4.74% in comparison to the 20-day moving average, which settled at $9.46.
+In addition, Rocket Lab USA Inc. saw -23.05% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for RKLB